emmanueljs1/nbe/SystemT.lagda.md

 the term `Γ ⊢ t : T` itself.
 The language has the constants `zero`, `suc` (as a curried constant),`rec` (a curried constant as well), variables, abstractions, and application.

+For clarity we will not use an intrinsically typed de Brujin representation when talking about terms (e.g. the variable ` `Z will be talked about as `Γ , x:T ⊢ x : T`)
 ```agda
 data _⊢_ (Γ : Γ) : Type → Set where
   zero : Γ ⊢ nat